Stop Regretting Your Purchases: 18 Real-Life Ways to Curb Impulse Spending and Actually Save

 Email newsletters to your favourite stores can be great for saving you money – if you need what they are advertising.

 Otherwise, they are another source of temptation to get you to impulse buy.
-Clicking unsubscribe will eliminate that temptation.

-But what if you use those emails to help you save money.
+But what if you use those emails to help you save money?
 How do you keep track of useful sales without being sucked into temptation?

 To still receive store guff but avoid temptation, create a folder for those emails and an automatic filter so that they bypass your inbox and get filed straight into that folder.